TechReborn/TechReborn/README.md

 [@modmuss50](https://github.com/modmuss50/) is a past maintainer of the mod (see [here](http://techreborn.ninja/?p=20)).

-# Reccommended Builds:
+# Recommended Builds:

 See [this list](http://minecraft.curseforge.com/projects/techreborn/files?sort=releasetype).
-The top one should always be the latest, reccommended build of TechReborn.
-Currently TechReborn does not have a reccommended 1.8.9 build.
+The top one should always be the latest, recommended build of TechReborn.
+Currently TechReborn does not have a recommended 1.8.9 build.

 # Jenkins Builds: